siyidongfang/swot-ocean-model-intercomparison-project/metadata-instructions.md

 Metadata instruction
 -----------------
 The steps for submitting the required metadata are described below.
+An example of a metadata file is available [here](https://github.com/meom-group/swot-ocean-model-intercomparison-project/tree/main/Dataset_example_eORCA)

 1. Create a new fork.
 <img align="center" src="./img/metadata/1.png" width="900">